eadf/toxicblend.rs/blender_addon/install_as_blender_addon.md

+#Addon Installation
-To install this addon you need to install `protobuf` and `grpcio` to the blender python installation.
+To install this blender addon you need to install `protobuf` and `grpcio` to the blender python installation.
 This is an example of how this can be done.

 Open the script tab in blender and run this: